DavidVerghese/FinishTheLyric/README.md

 Day 3: Review Flexbox and CSS.
 Work on adding pictures and styling them with Flexbox and CSS.
 Day 4: Write some more text for the quiz.
 Continue working on adding pictures and styling them with Flexbox and CSS.
 Get feedback from people I know on this project.
 Day 5: Work on tracking the final score the user recieves.
 Try to implement user feedback from yesterday.
 Day 6: Work on adding in sound effects.
+Work on debugging the code.
+Day 7: Work on cleaning up the code.
 Test project to make sure it works, including on mobile.
-Day 7: Continue working on adding in sound effects/Finishing touches.

 # Priority Matrix